ShreyaVinodBarad/SkillHub-SVB-/README.md

 ***9) CSS text-decoration Property:-***

-==>*What is text-decoration*?
+* *What is text-decoration*?

-=> text-decoration in CSS is a property used to style the appearance of text.
+* text-decoration in CSS is a property used to style the appearance of text.
 It can add effects like underlines, strikethroughs, or overlines.

-=> *Example:*-
+* *Example:*-

 | Sr.No | Syntax                         | Meaning                                                    |
 | ----- | ------------------------------ | ---------------------------------------------------------- |